 He is the Associate Program Director with Ariadne Labs on the Primary Health Care Performance Initiative.
 This joint effort with the Bill and Melinda Gates Foundation and the World Bank, aims to measure, in both traditional and novel ways, primary care functions and performance within low and middle income partner countries to understand variation in performance and tailor improvement initiatives.

 He is a member of the Harvard Medical School (HMS) Center for Primary Care, where he is a member of the core faculty.
 His work has centered on the Academic Innovations Collaborative, consisting of approximately 20 Harvard-affiliated primary care teaching practices transforming toward new models of more effective and reliable team-based primary care.

-He is currently serving as a Special Advisor to the Comprehensive Primary Care initiative at the Center for Medicare and Medicaid Innovation.
-This recently launched national multi-payer initiative combines payment reform and practice redesign to transform 500 primary care practices in 7 states over 4 years with the overarching goal of improving quality of care, patient experience, and reducing costs.
+He currently serves as a Senior Advisor to the Comprehensive Primary Care initiative at the Center for Medicare and Medicaid Innovation.
+This national multi-payer initiative combines payment reform and practice redesign to transform 500 primary care practices in 8 states over 4 years with the overarching goal of improving quality of care, patient experience, and reducing costs.